 - Marketing and campaign reports

 - Usage reports

-When we built Kylas Growth Engine to be, at its core, a sales CRM software for small businesses, we ensured that it comes not only with all the possible features but also expert support to help you use it to its advantage.
+When we built Kylas Growth Engine, to be, at its core, the best sales management software for small businesses, we ensured that it comes not only with all the possible features but also expert support to help you use it to its advantage.

 It’s extremely easy to use, offers FREE business expertise and timely support, and is built on a solid tech stack that keeps your data safe & secure.

 And, because we want to offer the best value for all small business customers, we’re offering it absolutely free – no added costs – for 3 months.